Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 15
-## 15] Print the relative file paths, one path per line for all filenames that start with “access.log” in the current directory.
+> Print the relative file paths, one path per line for all filenames that start with “access.log” in the current directory.

 ```
 ls *access.log*